gooddata/gooddata-ruby/_posts/2014-05-23-user_filters.markdown

 	caitlin@example.com,caitlin,marketing
 	caitlin@example.com,caitlin,engineering

-You want to set these values
+You would like to filter each of these users based on their deparment.

 	paul@example.com -> engineering
 	kara@example.com -> engineering
 	caitlin@example.com -> engineering, marketing

-You can easily achieve this like this
+This can be easily done in this way.

 	filters = GoodData::UserFilterBuilder::get_filters(csv, {
 	    :login => {:column => ‘user’}